Litterbox/notes/week_07_rails/relations/readme.md

 ## Many to many - through (skip over the join table)

 So in our last example, we were able to add items to the join table, but our models outside the join table had no ability to relate with each other.
-How can we fix this!
+How can we fix this?
 The answer involves using has_many through - let's take a look at our course example

 Problem - elie.courses failed and science.students failed.
 We had to go through our enrollments table to find the data for each one.